I’ve just entered my second Summer as a Triumph Bobber owner. It’s been a great year and I’ve really enjoyed being back in the saddle.

 Bonneville Bobber would have been ok as it infers it’s a Bobbed version of the Bonneville, I’d be fine with that.
 Other names I could live with would have been The Bonneville Roadster or just plane old T120B.

 To call it “The Bobber” though is a bit pretentious in my book.

 Rant over – the side panels with the name on had to go.

-I was going to get them vinyl wrapped until I saw that someone on the Triumph Bobber Forum had done away with the side panels and I really liked the look.
+I was going to get them vinyl wrapped until I saw that someone on the Triumph Bobber Forum had done away with the side panels and airbus and I really liked the look.

 The airbox has been replaced with the K&N air filters and the wiring and fuse box is tucked under the grey 3D printed cover you can see directly below the shock.
 I purchased this from Viba, a French custom builder.